 This qualification is aimed at pupils who wish to study the processes involved in designing new engineered products and the requirements of a design specification.
-Through research and practical activities, learners will understand how market requirements and opportunities inform client briefs and will use practical skills such as drawing, computer modelling and model making to communicate design ideas.
+Through research and practical activities, learners will understand how market requirements and opportunities inform client briefs and will use practical skills such as drawing, computer aided design (CAD) and model making to communicate design ideas.